-Guarantee Fund:
+Deposit Guarantee Fund:

-- Surplus of DKK 114 million, which was mainly attributable to the overall surplus of FS Finans I-IV, in which the Guarantee Fund has financial interests. - Due to a legislative amendment, guarantees provided to the Restructuring Department have been reduced by DKK 1 billion, resulting in a corresponding reduction of equity. - Total assets of DKK 12.4 billion. - The assets of the Fund amounted to DKK 12.4 billion, of which DKK 8.8 billion was attributable to the Banking Department.
+- Surplus of DKK 50 million, which was mainly attributable to the overall surplus of FS Finans I-IV, in which the Deposit Guarantee Fund has financial interests. - The fund thus grew to DKK 12.4 billion.
+Of this amount, DKK 8.9 billion was attributable to the Banking Department.
+Collection of contributions to the Deposit Guarantee Fund was not required. - Total assets of DKK 12.5 billion.